flet-dev/flet/README.md

 ### <img src="https://flet.dev/img/pages/home/feature-flutter.svg" height="20px" /> &nbsp;Powered by Flutter

-Flet UI is built with Flutter, so your app looks professional and could be delivered to any platform.
+Flet UI is built with [Flutter](https://flutter.dev/), so your app looks professional and could be delivered to any platform.
 Flet simplifies Flutter model by combining smaller "widgets" to ready-to-use "controls" with imperative programming model.

+### 🌐 Speaks your language

+Flet is language-agnostic, so anyone on your team could develop Flet apps in their favorite language.
+[Python](https://flet.dev/docs/getting-started/python) is already supported, Go, C# and others are [coming next](https://flet.dev/docs/roadmap).

+### 📱 Deliver to any device

+Deploy Flet app as a web app and view it in a browser.
+Package it as a standalone desktop app for Windows, macOS and Linux.
+Install it on mobile as [PWA](https://web.dev/what-are-pwas/) or view via Flet app for iOS and Android.